 Since the 1990s, Guillermo Del Toro has emerged to become one of the top fantasy filmmakers in the world.
 Del Toro first appeared with the Mexican-made vampire film Cronos (1993), which gained a good deal of acclaim as an arthouse release.
 This attracted enough attention to have Del Toro brought to the US to direct Mimic (1997).
 Del Toro went from success to success, alternating Spanish-language arthouse works like The Devil’s Backbone (2001) and Pan’s Labyrinth (2006) with comic-book fuelled works like Blade II (2002) and Hellboy (2004).

 Following the extraordinary acclaim enjoyed by Pan’s Labyrinth, Del Toro became recognized on the wider (ie. non-genre) stage.
 At the point this film was released, he seemed to have his fingers in every imaginable pie – with reported adaptations of the Marvel comic-book Dr Strange, H.P.
 Lovecraft’s At the Mountains of Madness, a new version of Pinocchio and Frankenstein, Disney’s Haunted Mansion ride.
 He sidetracked off onto the non-starting Hobbit movies for Peter Jackson, eventually ending with co-screenwriting credit on the finished trilogy The Hobbit: An Unexpected Journey (2012), The Hobbit: The Desolation of Smaug (2013) and The Hobbit: The Battle of the Five Armies (2014).
 In between this, he also produced other works (see below).
-Del Toro finally settled on his next directorial project as being the giant robots film Pacific Rim (2013), followed by the ghost story Crimson Peak (2015) and the amphibian man romance The Shape of Water (2017), which won Del Toro an Academy Award as Best Director.
+Del Toro finally settled on his next directorial project as being the giant robots film Pacific Rim (2013), followed by the ghost story Crimson Peak (2015) and the amphibian man romance The Shape of Water (2017), which won Del Toro an Academy Award as Best Director, and the fake clairvoyant film Nightmare Alley (2021).

 Hellboy, adapted from the Mike Mignola comic book, was one of Guillermo Del Toro’s least satisfying works, although enjoyed a healthy cult afterlife subsequent to its cinematic release.
 Del Toro and Mike Mignola also oversaw two animated spinoffs with Hellboy Animated: Sword of Storms (2006) and Hellboy Animated: Blood and Iron (2007).
 With Hellboy II: The Golden Army here, Del Toro makes a sequel.
 Del Toro has taken the opportunity of being able to command a much larger budget to expand the original out onto a wondrous scale.
 Although, rather than further superheroic adventures or more of the same the demonic combat of Hellboy, Del Toro takes The Golden Army in other directions.
 The Golden Army is less a superhero film than one that slots into the eccentric fantasy worlds peopled by strange creatures that have popped up in recent years – see works like Takashi Miike’s The Great Yokai War (2005), MirrorMask (2005), Luc Besson’s Arthur and the Invisibles (2006) and indeed the labyrinth sequences in Pan’s Labyrinth.